 Chapter III sets out additional requirements that apply to specific marketing channels, such as inperson sales or telemarketing.
 Chapter IV explains requirements for marketing to non-English speakers.
 Chapter V discusses Disclosure Forms and the process for executing customer contracts.
 Approved Vendors must provide each customer with a completed Disclosure Form prior to the customer's execution of the customer contract.
 Each Disclosure Form has the relevant informational brochure attached as the first two pages.
 The brochures are available in either print or electronic form and have been prepared by the Program Administrator, approved by the Agency, and may not be modified by the Approved Vendor or Designee.
 The brochure informs consumers of their rights, procedures for filing complaints, and points to more information on the program website.
 The Agency provides the brochures in English and Spanish and will produce versions in additional languages should the need arise.
 A document titled "Going Solar: Your Guide to Illinois Shines," explains the Illinois Shines project application and approval process, which is particularly relevant for DG customers that receive a lump-sum pass-through of the REC incentive payment.
-This document is currently is also pre-pended to all Illinois Shines Disclosure Forms for DG projects, but the Program Administrator is updating the Portal so that, in the future, it will only appear if the Disclosure Form indicates that the customer will receive a direct lump-sum pass-through. when the customer is purchasing the project and will be receiving a direct pass-through of part or all of the REC incentive.
-The document sets out the steps in the Illinois Shines process, from the customer signing the Disclosure Form and contract, through the Part I and Part II applications, to invoicing and incentive payment.
+This document is currently pre-pended to all Illinois Shines Disclosure Forms for DG projects, but the Program Administrator is updating the Portal so that, in the future, it will only appear if the Disclosure Form indicates that the customer will receive a direct lump-sum pass-through.